kristianfreeman/kristianfreeman.com/src/content/blog/three-open-source-shell-setups-to-improve-your-terminal-experience.md

 ---
-title: 'Three open-source shell setups to improve your terminal experience'
+title: "Three open-source shell setups to improve your terminal experience"
 description: ""
-pubDate: 'Jul 12 2023'
+pubDate: "Jul 12 2023"
 tags:
   - archive
 ---

 Picking an open-source shell framework is a great way to rapidly improve your productivity and workflow while working in the terminal.